 Instead, it connects borrowers with smaller chains because it believes that they offer better services overall.
 These lenders are community-oriented and often not-for-profit credit unions.

 What does LendKey do?

-LendKey can pull data from over 275 community based financial institutions with some pretty powerful data analytics engines.
+LendKey can pull data from over 275 community-based financial institutions with some pretty powerful data analytics engines.
 It then compares and contrasts them and presents its findings from best to worst to consumers.

-This means the average person is able to look at his or her options and come to the same conclusion as a professional loan consultant would.
+This means the average person can look at their options and come to the same conclusion as a professional loan consultant would.
 The average borrower also saves $191 on their monthly payments with LendKey.

-In the company’s own words, they state that their aim is to “[match] consumers with community banks and credit unions to create the most transparent, accessible and low-cost borrowing options in online lending.”
+In the company’s own words, they state that they aim to “[match] consumers with community banks and credit unions to create the most transparent, accessible and low-cost borrowing options in online lending.”
 Online customer satisfaction surveys place them around 4 ½ out of 5 stars, so they are doing a pretty good job of it.

 Who is LendKey best for?